Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 **Include details about your configuration and environment:**

-* Which version of Aletheia are you using?
+* Which version of XXX are you using?
 * What's the name and version of the OS you're using?
-* Are you running Aletheia in a virtual machine?
+* Are you running XXX in a virtual machine?
 If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* Are you using Aletheia with multiple monitors?
+* Are you using XXX with multiple monitors?
 If so, can you reproduce the problem when you use a single monitor?
 * Which keyboard layout are you using?
 Are you using a US layout or some other layout?

 ## Enhancements

-It would be great if our software did exactly what we wanted, and it can, that's the whole point of opensource.
+It would be great if our software did exactly what we wanted, and it can, that's the whole point of open source.
 In that spirit if you have an enhancement you'd like to suggest and you know some programming, you are encouraged to work on the enhancement here on GitHub.
 If you don't know any programming you're encouraged to learn, it's a great skill!
 But in the meantime you can suggest an enhancement that someone else might build.

 ### Making an enhancement

-* **Check** the [outstanding issues](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aaletheia-foundation+) Aletheia has currently.
+* **Check** the [outstanding issues]() XXX has currently.
 Someone may be planning to work on something similar.
-* **Read** the latest version of the [whitepaper](https://github.com/aletheia-foundation/whitepaper) first.
+* **Read** the latest version of the [whitepaper]() (If there is one present) first.
 This will align you with the project vision.
-* **Email** contact@aletheia-foundation.io to discuss your enhancement before you start.
-Aletheia has been designed to overcome problems in very particular ways, and we need to ensure the the enhancement meshes with the rest of Aletheia and isn't something already being worked on.
+* **Email** panopticonproject at protonmail dot com to discuss your enhancement before you start.
+XXX has been designed to overcome problems in very particular ways, and we need to ensure the the enhancement meshes with the rest of XXX and isn't something already being worked on.
 We don't want your time and effort to go to waste.
-Down the track it is envisaged that the go/no go call for an enhancement will be made by the community in keeping with Aletheia's principles of decentralisation.
+Down the track it is envisaged that the go/no go call for an enhancement will be made by the community in keeping with P2's principles of decentralisation.

 ### Suggesting an enhancement

-* **Check** the [outstanding issues](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aaletheia-foundation+) Aletheia has currently.
+* **Check** the [outstanding issues]() XXX has currently.
 Someone may have already reported it.
-* **Determine** which repo (see *Aletheia repositories* above for a reminder) the enhancement should be opened against; this is why it is a good idea to have a rough idea of Aletheia's building blocks.
+* **Determine** which repo the enhancement should be opened against; this is why it is a good idea to have a rough idea of XXX's building blocks.
 Not how they work, just want they are.

 Once you have followed these steps you are ready to submit your enhancement suggestion.
 Enhancements are suggested through GitHub issues much the same way bugs are reported.